dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`SOLUTION_FILE`**

   The solution file to use.
-The command searches the current directory for one if it's left unspecified, failing if there are multiple solution files.
+If this argument is omitted, the command searches the current directory for one.
+If it finds no solution file or multiple solution files, the command fails.

 ## Options

 - **`-h|--help`**

-  Prints options for the command.
+  Prints out a description of how to use the command.

 ## Commands